stuartcryan/advanced-google-maps-alfred-workflow/README.md

 * Significantly improved error handling to do things more gracefully
 * Rectified issues with commas in addresses causing things to break a little
 * Other minor bug fixes and improvements as I went along through the code, improved readability also
-* Released [this Udemy Course](https://www.udemy.com/advanced-google-maps-and-apple-maps-workflow-for-alfred) to provide a full overview of the workflow, how to set up and configure, and troubleshooting.

 Version 1.3.1
 * Fixed dirfh and dirfw to actually use home and work respectively, not here. #oops